-The Supervisory Boards of listed companies with equal representation must be composed of at least 30% women and at least 30% men.
+The supervisory boards of listed companies subject to co-determination and equal representation of shareholders and employees on the supervisory board must be composed of at least 30% women and at least 30% men.
 The quota is to be met by the Supervisory Board as a whole.
-If the representatives of the shareholders or the representatives of the employees object to the Chairman of the Supervisory Board prior to the election then the minimum share for this election shall be fulfilled separately by the shareholders and the employees.
-At the Supervisory Board meeting on 27 April 2022, the shareholder representatives objected to the overall fulfilment with regard to the election of employee representatives to the Supervisory Board in 2022/2023.
-In the Supervisory Board of Mercedes-Benz Group AG, as of 31 December 2022, 40% of the members on the shareholder side (Sari Baldauf, Liz Centoni, Dame Polly Courtice and Professor Dr Helene Svahn) are women and 60% are men.
-The situation on the employee side at this time is 30% women (Nadine Boguslawski, Monika Tielsch and Elke Tönjes-Werner) and 70% men.
-As Sari Baldauf will leave the Supervisory Board by the end of the Annual General Meeting 2023, the Supervisory Board discussed at its meeting on 16 February 2023 the specific election proposal for her succession and, on the recommendation of the Nomination Committee, resolved to propose to the 2023 Annual General Meeting that Stefan Pierer be elected to the Supervisory Board for the first time.
-In the event of the election of the proposed candidate, the statutory quota for women remains fulfilled both on the shareholder side and for the Supervisory Board as a whole.
+If the representatives of the shareholders or the representatives of the employees object to the Chairman of the Supervisory Board prior to the election, then the minimum share for this election shall be fulfilled separately by the shareholders and the employees.
+At the Supervisory Board meeting on 27 April 2022, the shareholder representatives objected to the overall fulfilment with regard to the election to the Supervisory Board of employee representatives whose term of office began at the end of the Annual General Meeting on 3 May 2023.
+There was no objection to the overall fulfilment with regard to the election of a shareholder representative by the Annual General Meeting on 3 May 2023.

+As at 31 December 2023, women make up 30% of the shareholder side of the Supervisory Board of Mercedes-Benz Group AG (Liz Centoni, Dame Polly Courtice and Professor Dr Helene Svahn), while the remaining 70% are men.
+At that point of time, on the employee side, Nadine Boguslawski, Gabriela Neher and Monika Tielsch also make up 30% women and the remaining 70% are men.
+If she is elected as a shareholder representative by the Annual General Meeting 2024, the membership of Dr. Doris Höpke on the Supervisory Board will increase the proportion of women on the shareholder side to 40%.